 Answers to common questions about rashes and itchy skin

-Upload a photo for free AI rash analysis and get instant next-step guidance in about 30 seconds.
+Upload a photo to the free AI rash identifier for possible visual matches and next-step guidance in about 30 seconds.
+Screening aid — not a diagnosis.

-Start a rash scan nowSide-by-side comparison: bumps, itch, location and triggers.
+Start Free Rash ScanSide-by-side comparison: bumps, itch, location and triggers.

 Red-flag checklist and the glass test — when to see a doctor.